 - Premier Poké Balls - use these to try to catch the Raid Boss after the battle.

-As you can see in the screen above left, it's possible to use a group code so you can battle with only your mates.
+As you can see in the screen above left, it's possible to use a group code so you can battle with only your mates and keep out spoofers.

-You can keep any leftover Golden Raz Berries, but not Premier balls.
+You can't keep any leftover Premier balls, but this isn't a terrible tragedy: they're basically the same as standard Poké Balls in terms of effectiveness.
 Also, here's how to use Technical Machines you're awarded.

 What is Pokémon GO?